Hello and greetings from Colombia.

-I am a natural worrier, someone who needs the financial security.
-Coming from low-middle income family, money is important to get us by.
+I am a natural worrier, someone who needs financial security.
+Coming from a low-middle income family, money is important to get us by.
 I used to tell myself that I will never quit my job before landing myself into the next.
 Ha, it is funny how life turns out to be.
 I insanely or bravely quit my job depending on how you see it!

 I kept going back and forth with my anxiety.
 There were times I was all positive that everything will work out fine but other times, I freaked out.

 It gets better as the days go by, especially when I am here because I ain’t got time for those between those lessons, making new friends, adapting to life here and planning for trips around Colombia.

 For now, I choose to embrace.